MicrosoftDocs/architecture-center/docs/reference-architectures/iot-content.md

 For IoT Hub, consider the following scale factors:

-- The maximum [daily quota](/azure/iot-hub/iot-hub-devguide-quotas-throttling) of messages into IoT Hub.
+- The maximum [daily quota](/azure/iot-hub/iot-hub-devguide-quotas-throttling) of messages into IoT Hub
-- The quota of connected devices in an IoT Hub instance.
+- The quota of connected devices in an IoT Hub instance
-- Ingestion throughput: How quickly IoT Hub can ingest messages.
+- Ingestion throughput: How quickly IoT Hub can ingest messages
-- Processing throughput: How quickly the incoming messages are processed.
+- Processing throughput: How quickly the incoming messages are processed

 IoT Hub automatically partitions device messages based on the device ID.
 All of the messages from a particular device will always arrive on the same partition, but a single partition will have messages from multiple devices.
 Therefore, the unit of parallelization is the partition ID.